kevin-mau/robo_advisor/README.md

    * High: “20% bonds (AGG), 80% equities (SPY)”

-After finishing coding the Lambda function we test it with the four provided test events that are uploaded in the Test_Events folder in github.
+After finishing coding the Lambda function we test it with the four provided test events that you can find in the Test_Events folder in github.

-Here is the final Robo Advisor enhanced with the Lambda function:
+Here is the final Robo Advisor enhanced with the Lambda function showcasing both dialogs with valid and invalid data for the slots.

 ![Amazon Lex - Enhanced with Lambda Function](https://github.com/kevin-mau/robo_advisor/blob/main/Resources/Amazon%20Lex%20-%20Enhanced%20with%20Lambda%20Function.gif?raw=true)